Russia–United Kingdom relations: 2000s

 Relations between the countries began to grow tense again shortly after Vladimir Putin was elected as President of the Russian Federation in 2000, with the Kremlin pursuing a more assertive foreign policy and imposing more controls domestically.
 The major irritant in the early-2000s was the UK's refusal to extradite Russian citizens, self-exiled businessman Boris Berezovsky and Chechen separatist leader Akhmed Zakayev, whom the UK granted political asylum.

 In late 2006, former FSB officer Alexander Litvinenko was poisoned in London by radioactive metalloid, Polonium-210 and died three weeks later.
 The UK requested the extradition of Andrei Lugovoy from Russia to face charges over Litvinenko's death.
 Russia refused, stating their constitution does not allow extradition of their citizens to foreign countries.
 As a result of this, the United Kingdom expelled four Russian diplomats, shortly followed by Russia expelling four British diplomats.
 The Litvinenko affair remains a major irritant in British-Russian relations.
+In the aftermath of the Litvinenko poisoning, the UK's special security service agencies, MI5 and MI6 severed their relations, and co-operation with Russia's special security agency the FSB.

 In July 2007, the Crown Prosecution Service announced that Boris Berezovsky would not face charges in the UK for talking to The Guardian about plotting a "revolution" in his homeland.
 Kremlin officials called it a "disturbing moment" in Anglo-Russian relations.
 Berezovsky remained a wanted man in Russia until his death in March 2013; having been accused of embezzlement and money laundering.

 Russia re-commenced long range air patrols of the Tupolev Tu-95 bomber aircraft in August 2007.
 These patrols neared British airspace, requiring RAF fighter jets to "scramble" and intercept them.